What is anthrax?

 - It looks like an insect bite and is known as a "malignant pustule".
 Usually painless, an itchy bump appears with surrounding redness.
 After a day or so, it blisters then ulcerates.
 At this stage, it is about 1–3 cm in diameter and circular in shape, surrounded by small blisters and marked swelling of the surrounding skin.

 - Characteristically, the ulcer develops a black scab, which is called a necrotic eschar.
 Within a couple of weeks, the infection heals leaving a scar.

 The infection occasionally results in a red streak tracking to nearby lymph glands (lymphangitis).
 These lymph nodes then often swell and become sore.

-- Microscopy – a swab from the infected spot should be examined under the microscope.
-This may reveal the characteristic gram positive B. anthracis bacteria.
+- Microscopy – a swab from the infected spot may reveal the characteristic gram-positive B. anthracis under the microscope.

 - Serology – Anthrax can also be detected by several types of blood test.
-However, this often takes severeal days.
+However, it often takes several days to get a result.

 - Skin biopsy – A pathologist may report markedly swollen skin, haemorrhage, inflammation and abscess formation.

 What is the differential diagnosis for anthrax?

 Cutaneous anthrax is treated with antibiotics.
 Treatment must be started straight away to reduce the chance of the anthrax spreading from the initial skin lesion.

 - Traditionally, treatment has been with intravenous or intramuscular penicillin for 7–10 days.
 However, for uncomplicated cutaneous anthrax, an oral tetracycline, especially doxycycline, is given in an outpatient setting.
 It is also suitable for those allergic to penicillin.